-Fantastic Beasts director David Ayer has revealed the French for ‘muggle’.
+Fantastic Beasts director David Yates has revealed the French for ‘muggle’.

 And it’s not as cool as you want it to be.